 If I discontinue service on my residential landline can I still call 9-1-1 from that line?

-In most cases yes.
-Please see the Public Service Board rule for CEA (Continuous Emergency Access).
+Possibly for a limited time, For more information please see the Public Service Board rule for CEA (Continuous Emergency Access).

 What is an Enterprise Communications System?